Traditional Irish Pancakes

 How To Make Traditional Irish Pancake Recipe

-It’s that time of year again when Irish families feast themselves on Traditional Irish Pancakes for the day.
+It’s that time of year again when Irish families feast on Traditional Irish Pancakes for the day.

 traditional Irish Pancakes

-In my family home we all love pancake Tuesday.
-Every year my wife goes crazy for pancakes.
-Pancakes for breakfast, Pancakes for lunch and even Pancakes for dinner if she can get away with it.
+In my family home, we all love pancake Tuesday.
+Every year, my wife goes crazy for pancakes.

-For breakfast we always prefer the thicker American style pancake drizzled with a bit of honey but later in the day it has to be the thin traditional Irish pancake.
 The traditional Irish pancakes wouldn’t be complete without a sprinkle of caster sugar and a generous squeeze of lemon juice.

-Below is my extremely easy traditional Irish pancake recipe.
-It’s easy to whip up and always loved in my home.
-I find I often have to double the recipe to ensure we always have plenty of pancakes.
+I often double the recipe to ensure we always have plenty of pancakes.
 My family can be a hungry bunch when it comes to pancakes.
-Learn how to make Irish Pancakes that you and your family will love and enjoy.

 5 from 1 vote